The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Methodology

-727 papers were sought for retrieval, of which 28 were removed because they could not be accessed, leaving us with a total of 699 publications that were assessed for eligibility.
-In the last step, a total of 581 papers were finally sorted out, 469 thereof because of the aforementioned criteria.
-Another 112 papers were excluded because they were too general, including papers that did not meet this review's focus because the intervention occurred long before the actual usage of social media, like educational school lectures, trainings, or serious games, but also implementations that focus exclusively on psychological phenomena (e.g., Do corrections of content generate reactance?).
-The final set of papers contained 108 items which were included in our analysis and were categorized according to our taxonomy.
+931 papers were sought for retrieval, of which 47 were removed because they could not be accessed, leaving us with a total of 884 publications that were assessed for eligibility.
+In the last step, a total of 721 papers were finally sorted out, 599 thereof because of the aforementioned criteria.
+Another 122 papers were excluded because they were too general, including papers that did not meet this review's focus because the intervention occurred long before the actual usage of social media, like educational school lectures, trainings, or serious games, but also implementations that focus exclusively on psychological phenomena (e.g., Do corrections of content generate reactance?).
+Particularly in the context of corrections or debunking of misinformation (e.g., in comment sections), there is a lot of in-depth research on factors impacting user reactions and interactions.
+Often, these studies focus on psychological or social phenomena that are particularly valuable to consider when designing interventions tailored to a specific persona.
+To receive a reasonable number of publications and thus allow for a thorough focus on research regarding the design and evaluation of digital interventions, we decided to exclude studies that rather address (psychological or social) impact factors without a particular focus on intervention design and evaluation.
+The final set of papers contained 163 items which were included in our analysis and were categorized according to our taxonomy.